 Ken Kleinberg has more than 40 years of experience in information technology, with the last 21 years solely in health care.
 He is a strategic leader who has helped health organizations in the US and abroad select and implement cutting-edge IT solutions and services that radically transform and improve care delivery

-Ken has authored hundreds of white papers on enabling and emerging technologies (especially intelligent computing/AI, workflow, health information exchange, patient engagement, and mobile/wireless).
-He is a recognized industry expert who has appeared on national television (ABC, CNBC); quoted in major media (USA Today, NY Times, Forbes) and healthcare industry publications.
+Ken focuses on innovation and strategy for Point-of-Care Partners (POCP), with recent work on medical terminology management, interoperability (TEFCA), prior authorization, and digital therapeutics.
+He currently hosts POCP’s podcast, “The Dish on Health IT.”
+Over the years, Ken has authored hundreds of white papers on enabling and emerging technologies (especially intelligent computing/AI, workflow, health information exchange, patient engagement, and mobile/wireless).
+He is a recognized industry expert who has appeared on national television (ABC, CNBC); quoted in major media (USA Today, NY Times, Forbes); and health care industry publications.
 Ken has spoken at dozens of health care events (HIMSS, CHIME).